Skip to content Skip to footer navigation

 Our sagging score is the same.
 It doesn't show how much the mattress has sagged over eight years, but rather how it performed.
 A mattress with a sagging score of 95% is excellent, which indicates limited sagging, whereas a score of 60% is OK, which indicates substantial sagging.

 The usage wear/damage score also takes this approach.
 A score of 95% indicates limited damage over time.
-Sweat repellent score, meanwhile, shows how poor, good, or excellent the mattress is at expelling fluid, skin and so on.
+Sweat repellent score, meanwhile, shows how poor, good, or excellent the mattress is at expelling fluid and skin.

 We care about accuracy.
 See something that's not quite right in this article?
 Let us know or read more about fact-checking at CHOICE.